magic-wormhole/magic-wormhole-transit-relay/README.md

 Transit Relay server for Magic-Wormhole

-This repo implements the Magic-Wormhole "Transit Relay", a server that helps clients establish bulk-data transit connections even when both are behind NAT boxes.
+This repository implements the Magic-Wormhole "Transit Relay", a server that helps clients establish bulk-data transit connections even when both are behind NAT boxes.
 Each side makes a TCP connection to this server and presents a handshake.
 Two connections with identical handshakes are glued together, allowing them to pretend they have a direct connection.

+This server used to be included in the magic-wormhole repository, but was split out into a separate repo to aid deployment and development.

+See docs/running.md for instructions to launch the server.